What To Do When You Want Love But Can't Seem To Find It

 Takeaway

-Many people experience an intense desire for love, but if it seems like you'll never find it, you might experience emotions like sadness, anger, or desperation.
-As you progress toward finding love, there are a few strategies you can employ that may help.
+Many people experience an intense desire or want for love, but if it seems like you'll never find it, you might experience emotions like sadness, anger, or desperation.
+As you progress toward finding love, there are a few strategies you can do that may help.

 If you feel you'd benefit from speaking with a licensed mental health professional about your experience looking for love, then you may consider scheduling an online therapy session.